ANANDFORPERSONAL/salon-crm/RAILWAY_DEPLOYMENT_GUIDE.md

 1. Go to [Railway.app](https://railway.app)
 2. Click "New Project"
 3. Select "Deploy from GitHub repo"
-4. Choose your `salon-crm` repository
+4. Choose your `ease-my-salon` repository
 5. **Important**: Set the root directory to `backend`

 ### Step 2: Configure Environment Variables